aoluwatooni/aoluwatooni/README.md

 #### Data Analyst and Data Scientist

 - 📊 I love finding insights from data 💙
-- 🚗 I love automobiles and how they work.
 - 👯 I'm open to contributing to open source projects.

-- 💬 Ask me about Business Intelligence, Data Science, Data Engineering.
+- 💬 Ask me about Business Intelligence and Data Science.

 - 📫 Let's connect: